lmhurley2003/RealEngine/README.md

 - Sort of want everything to have an "opening loading animation", but need to figure out whether that \
 animation will actually be loading things in background or is just aesthetic
     -  Should that be a puzzle ? doing something as a background "loads" ?
-- Maybe part of puzzle structure is making "schortcuts" of program-contextual object onto desktop
+- Maybe part of puzzle structure is making "shortcuts" of program-contextual object onto desktop
      - IE create short cut for "locked chest" from email and short cut for "crow bar" from pinball, drag \
       on icon onto another to open -- similar to combining things in point-and-click games
      - Minor idea, but maybe icons also have normal maps to react to lighting in background